 - 1. Full-time enrollment in the MFA program (the program is designed as a three-year course of study).
 Part-time enrollment is by approval after GSC review of the proposed degree timeline. - 2.
 The successful completion with a minimum cumulative grade point average of 3.0 of 60 graduate credits, consisting of core requirements and related courses. - 3.
 Successful completion of the three-part Comprehensive Examination Components: the Research Paper, Field Review, and Project Reflection (see Section III.7). - 4.
-The completion and showing of a two MFA Portfolio Reviews and a substantial final MFA Project demonstrating a synthesis of craft, artistic vision and conceptual rigor, as well as professional competence in the student's defined research area.
+The completion of 1st and 2nd year End-of-Year Meetings and substantial final MFA Project demonstrating a synthesis of craft, artistic vision and conceptual rigor, as well as professional competence in the student's defined research area.
 Some graduate projects may require review from the Office of Responsible Research Practices; it is recommended that students speak to committee members early in the proposal process for any projects requiring human subject research (http://orrp.osu.edu/irb/). - 5.
-Documentation of the MFA Project through an appropriate visual or written format presented to the Department of Dance Academic Program Coordinator for the Music/Dance Library archives. - 6.
-A successful Final Examination including a discussion and justification of the synthesis of craft, artistic vision and conceptual rigor as demonstrated in the MFA Project.
+Documentation of the MFA Project through an appropriate visual or written format presented to the Department of Dance Academic Program Coordinator for the Music/Dance Library archives.
+Project Reflections (1998 and beyond) and Project documentation (1999 and beyond) of MFA alumni are housed in the Music/Dance Library as a resource.
+Ask at the main desk during weekdays between 8am-5pm for specific projects by author's name to access these documents.
+See MFA